โš—๏ธBiological Chemistry II

 Why This Matters

-Transcription is the gateway to gene expression—and understanding how it's regulated is fundamental to nearly everything in biochemistry, from metabolism to disease.
+Transcription is the gateway to gene expression, and understanding how it's regulated is fundamental to nearly everything in biochemistry, from metabolism to disease.
 You're being tested on more than just a list of protein names; exams want you to understand how the transcription machinery assembles, what each factor contributes to that process, and how cells fine-tune gene expression through activators, repressors, and chromatin modifications.
-These concepts connect directly to topics like signal transduction, epigenetics, and cancer biology.
+These concepts connect directly to signal transduction, epigenetics, and cancer biology.

-Don't just memorize that TFIIH has helicase activity—know why DNA unwinding is essential for transcription initiation and how CTD phosphorylation triggers the shift to elongation.
-The factors below are organized by their functional roles in the transcription process: core machinery, assembly factors, regulatory proteins, and chromatin modifiers.
-Master the logic of each category, and you'll be able to tackle any FRQ that asks you to explain how a mutation in one factor would affect gene expression.
+Don't just memorize that TFIIH has helicase activity.
+Know why DNA unwinding is essential for transcription initiation and how CTD phosphorylation triggers the shift to elongation.
+The factors below are organized by functional role: core machinery, assembly factors, regulatory proteins, and chromatin modifiers.
+Master the logic of each category, and you'll be able to tackle any question that asks you to explain how a mutation in one factor would affect gene expression.

 The Core Transcription Engine